 Processed meats such as "hot dogs, bacon, sausage, salami, and other deli meats, including deli ham, turkey, bologna, and chicken [were deemed] the worst types of meats for the heart" by long-term observational studies, according to Harvard Health.
-To make sure you're getting enough of the metabolism-spiking macro, stock up on lean meats such as turkey, chicken, and grass-fed beef in addition to fatty fish such as salmon and herring.
+To make sure you're getting enough of the metabolism-spiking macro, stock up on lean meats like turkey, chicken, and grass-fed beef in addition to fatty fish like salmon and herring.

-Total heartbreaker, we know.
+Total heartbreaker, we know!
 If you truly want to slash your risk of heart disease, cut the cheddar out of your sub sandwich and stop sneaking a slice of Havarti after dark!
-The creamy stuff is the largest contributor of saturated fat in the American diet, making up 8.5 percent of our average meals.
+The creamy stuff is the largest contributor of saturated fat in the American diet, making up 8.5% of our average meals.
 Numerous studies have linked a high intake of this artery-clogging fat to heart disease, so you're better off munching in moderation.

 Bottled Fruit Juice

-While 100 percent fruit juice may be a better pick than soda, the natural stuff can pack up to 36 grams of sugar per serving.
+While 100% fruit juice may be a better pick than soda, the natural stuff can pack up to 36 grams of sugar per serving.
 By drinking your fruit and vegetables without the skins, you lose the essential fiber that could help normalize elevated blood lipids—a key risk factor for heart disease.
-Be careful of portion size, most bottles appear to be one serving, but most likely are two, thus doubling the calories and sugar grams you may be drinking in one sitting.
+Be careful of portion size—most bottles appear to be one serving, but most likely are two, thus doubling the calories and sugar grams that you may drink in one sitting.

-Anything deep fried should be avoided on a heart-healthy diet, French fries included.
+Anything deep-fried should be avoided on a heart-healthy diet, French fries included.
 Potatoes are already high glycemic, causing your blood sugar levels to spike.
 As you can imagine, dousing the spuds with hot oil and salt isn't improving their nutritional profile.
-Instead of ordering fries on the side, opt for a baked potato with the skin on to reap taters’ vitamin C, B6, and magnesium.
+Instead of ordering fries on the side, opt for a baked potato with the skin on to reap taters' magnesium and vitamins B6 and C.

-Sorry poutine lovers, gravy isn't a heart-healthy sauce you should be drizzling on anything.
+Sorry poutine lovers, gravy isn't a heart-healthy sauce you should drizzle on top of anything.
 Why's that?
-If you often pour a cup of Heinz Home Style Roasted Turkey Gravy over poultry, you're contributing 920 milligrams of sodium to your dinner!
+If you often pour a cup of Heinz Home Style Roasted Turkey Gravy over poultry, you're contributing 920 milligrams of sodium to your dinner.
 To prevent heart disease, the FDA recommends no more than 2,300 milligrams of the crystals per day and using jarred gravy on the reg could easily inch you closer to that limit.

-That heavenly smell of freshly baked dough, aromatic spice, and sweet glaze may tempt you to wake up to a cinnamon bun every morning, but that's one heart-harming habit we can't get behind.
-Cinnabon’s Classic Roll contains 880 calories, 127 grams of carbs, and 58 grams of sugar—that’s more than double the amount of added sugars recommended per day.
+That heavenly smell of freshly baked dough, aromatic spice, and sweet glaze may tempt you to wake up to a cinnamon bun every morning—but that's one heart-harming habit we can't get behind.
+One of Pillsbury's Cinnamon Rolls with Original Icing contains 320 calories, 53 grams of carbs, and 22 grams of sugar.

-Save your heart and skip the steakhouse visit.
-Choosing the fattiest cuts of meat (think ribeye, porterhouse, and T-bone) and pairing it with fat-laden mashed potatoes or creamed spinach may spell out a total dietary disaster.
-On the other hand, leaner cuts of meat such as London broil, filet mignon, round or flank steak, sirloin tip, and tenderloin weighed below six ounces are recommended by the AHA.
+Save your heart, and skip that steakhouse visit.
+Choosing the fattiest cuts of meat (think porterhouse, ribeye, and T-bone) and pairing them with fat-laden mashed potatoes or creamed spinach may spell out a total dietary disaster.
+On the other hand, leaner cuts of meat—such as filet mignon, London broil, round or flank steak, sirloin tip, and tenderloin—weighing below 6 ounces are recommended by the AHA.

 Much like ketchup, many jarred pasta sauces out there contain loads of sugar and salt.
 An easy way to bypass the bad stuff?
 Slather your whole-grain noodles with homemade red sauce, replete with cooked tomatoes' LDL- and blood-pressure-lowering lycopene.
 Toss in some minced garlic and onions for an added burst of flavor and anti-inflammatory benefits.

-Much like sausage, deli meats, bacon, and hot dogs are processed meats you want to avoid on the reg thanks to their high saturated fat and nitrite content.
+Much like sausage, deli meats, bacon, and hot dogs are processed meats that you want to avoid on the regular because of their high saturated fat and nitrite content.
 Scored front-row seats to a baseball game?
-Skip the frankfurter and dig into butter-free popcorn instead.
+Skip the frankfurter, and dig into butter-free popcorn instead.

-Since shortening hardens into a solid at room temperature, it is mostly comprised of detrimental saturated fats.
-The Heart Foundation states that replacing just five percent of your daily calories from saturated fat with polyunsaturated fat—such as those found in flax oil—reduces your risk of heart disease by an impressive 10 percent.
+Since shortening hardens into a solid at room temperature, it's mostly comprised of detrimental saturated fats.
+The Heart Foundation states that replacing just 5% of your daily calories from saturated fat with polyunsaturated fat—like those found in flax oil—reduces your risk of heart disease by an impressive 10%.

 It's no secret that consuming too many muffins can contribute to the eponymous term for the fat lurking around your midsection.
-Although you can argue that a buttered blueberry muffin satisfies the soul, the treat isn't doing much good for your heart, either.
+Though you can argue that a buttered blueberry muffin satisfies the soul, this treat isn't doing much good for your heart.
 The two main offenders?
-You guessed it: Sugar and saturated fat!
+You guessed it: sugar and saturated fat!

-Chalk it up to Chinese takeouts’ sweet sauces, fried tempura breading, MSG-spiked meats, and XL portions.
-The hefty amounts of sugar, fats, and salt can shock your body enough to elevate your risk of high blood pressure and clot formation post dinner.
-In fact, the AHA confirmed that a heavy meal may increase the risk of heart attack by about four times within just two hours after eating.
+Chalk it up to Chinese takeouts' fried tempura breading, MSG-spiked meats, sweet sauces, and XL portions.
+The hefty amounts of fat, salt, and sugar can shock your body enough to elevate your risk of high blood pressure and clot formation post-dinner.
+In fact, the AHA confirmed that a heavy meal may increase the risk of heart attack by about four times within two hours after eating.

-Spreading a teaspoon of butter on whole-grain toast is totally acceptable every so often, but melting it over your popcorn, pancakes, and seafood is spelling out bad news for your pumper.
-The Heart Foundation recommends replacing saturated fats (such as butter) with polyunsaturated fat (such as flax oil) to decrease both LDL cholesterol and your total cholesterol to HDL cholesterol ratio.
+Spreading a teaspoon of butter on whole-grain toast is totally acceptable every so often, but melting it over your pancakes, popcorn, and seafood is spelling out bad news for your pumper.
+The AHF recommends replacing saturated fats like butter with polyunsaturated fat like flax oil to decrease both LDL cholesterol and your total cholesterol to HDL cholesterol ratio.

 If you're concerned about your heart's health, you may not want to spoon sour cream straight out of the tub.
 Two tablespoons of Daisy's Sour Cream packs in 3.5 grams of saturated fat, which can rack up quickly if you're using the creamy stuff as a dip.
 Try stirring three parts plain Greek yogurt with one part sour cream for an irresistible topper.

-Salad dressings such as honey mustard, ranch, and Italian are often hidden sources of sugar and salt.
-A diet high in sugar can promote increased fat storage while high sodium intake can increase blood pressure: two major risks for developing cardiovascular disease.
-Skip the bottled stuff and opt for dressing your salads in extra virgin olive oil, lemon, and a dash of salt.
+Salad dressings such as honey mustard, Italian, and ranch are often hidden sources of sugar and salt.
+A diet high in sugar can promote increased fat storage while high sodium intake can increase blood pressure—two major risks for developing cardiovascular disease.
+Skip the bottled stuff, and opt for dressing your salads in extra virgin olive oil, lemon, and a dash of salt.

-Ordering the soup before your meal may seem like a sound way to fill up and cut calories by eating less of your main course—except your efforts can backfire if the broth you ordered is jam-packed with sodium.
-Take this: Panera’s Southwest Chicken Tortilla Broth Bowl sneaks in a staggering 1,680 milligrams of sodium while P.F.
-Chang's Hot and Sour Soup Bowl manages to pack in 9,590 milligrams of the stuff!
+Ordering soup before your meal may seem like a sound way to fill up and cut calories by eating less of your main course—except your efforts can backfire if the broth you ordered is jam-packed with sodium.
+Take this: P.F.
+Chang's Hot and Sour Soup Bowl manages to pack in 3,800 milligrams of the stuff.

 Ordering a bucket of fried chicken may be a convenient and inexpensive dinner option.
 However, one too many visits to Colonel Sanders' house could end up hiking up your medical bills.
-Just one piece of KFC's Original Recipe Chicken Thigh packs in 910 milligrams of sodium and 19 grams of fat, two macros that can hike up your risk of heart disease.
+Only one piece of KFC's Original Recipe Chicken Thighs packs in 19 grams of fat and 910 milligrams of sodium—two macros that can hike up your risk of heart disease.

 Back in the 1970s, fat-free products were touted as a healthy option for individuals wanting to lose weight and maintain a healthier lifestyle.
 Contrary to that outdated belief, we now know that when manufacturers remove fat from foods, they usually add in extra sugar to maintain the taste and texture of the packaged goods.
 A good rule of thumb is to avoid purchasing any product that is not normally fat-free.
 Read food labels and ingredient lists to determine many grams of sugar may have been added as a fat substitute.